OrangeRhymeLabs/HelenusDB/README.md

 ##Additional Notes

-### To create a project deployable assembly (zip file):
+### To create a project deployable assembly ('fat' jar file):

 * mvn clean package

-* mvn assembly:single
+### To run the project via the assembly (jar file):

-### To run the project via the assembly (zip file):
+* cd target/

-* unzip 'assembly file created in above step'
+* java -server -jar HelenusDB-1.0-SNAPSHOT.jar [environment name]

-* cd 'artifact sub-directory'
+### Default configuration is embedded in the 'fat' jar file.

-* java -jar 'artifact jar file' [environment name]
+To override defaults, create a file 'config/[environment name]/environment.properties'

-To run the integration tests:
+* where [environment name] is the same name as the [environment name] used to start the server (above).

-*mvn clean install -P integration
+* the default is 'dev' so if no [environment name] parameter is supplied on the command line, the server will look for a file config/dev/environment.properties on disk to override any defaults.